 The community is governed in a non-hierarchical way, often using consensus decision making.

 All adult residents are encouraged to take part in decision making; some communities also require residents to undertake a set number of hours work for the community.

-However, many people do not realize that there is a completely different system of management and care for the whole project, and they have to somehow participate in the running of the community.
+However, many people do not realize that there is a completely different system of management and care for the whole project, and that they have to take part in the running of the community.

-Although the original intention was to build these communities as affordable housing for people who could not reach a normal mortgage, at the moment this vision has not yet come true and housing is even more expensive here, as part of the common area is included in the price of each home.
+Although the original intention was to build these communities as affordable housing for people who could not reach a normal mortgage, at the moment this vision has not yet come true and housing is even more expensive here.
+This is due to the common area being included in the price of each home.

-By the government promised funding for this type of housing is not easily reachable for groups, that´s why so many groups who want to start building their own project have been stepping on the same stage for years before they get some result – or to give up their hope.
+By the government promised funding for this type of housing is not easily reachable for groups.
+This is why so many groups who want to start building their own projects have been stepping on the same stage for years before they get some result – or give up their hope.